kumarkshitij171/BlogApp/Readme.md

 ### Configuration

-Make sure you have MongoDB installed and running.
-Update the `.env` file in the `backend` folder with your MongoDB URI & Cloudinary API key.
+Update the `.env.sample` file with `.env` in the `backend` folder with your API key.

+- for Google Oauth, create a project in Google Cloud Console and get the client id and secret and replace the sample adminsdk.json with your own.

 ### Usage